Omar27522/Work-on-This-as-a-template-for-the-new-site/README.md

 This section could explain your approach to improving the website's look and feel.

 Next Steps
-Structure backups, and all the pages inside menu Jesus Christ.
+populate data to backups, and all the pages inside menu Jesus Christ.
 Build a gallery like the test environment, maybe we can randomize the thumbnail images, and paste them on a side bar.
 The gallery page will also an introduction to the gallery in a main bar.
 Then when a user clicks on an image the image link take the user to the location of the image in relation to its position inside the gallery.